 Foreign pair and stern trawlers (Japanese, Taiwanese, Thai and Chinese) have fished waters off northern Australia periodically since the 1930s.
 After the AFZ was declared, foreign trawlers were licensed to fish in the northern AFZ until 1990.
 The main regions fished were the Timor and Arafura seas, and the North West Shelf off Western Australia.
 The foreign fleets’ highest catches were 37,100 t on the North West Shelf (1973), 9,100 t in the Timor Sea (1974) and 10,000 t in the Arafura Sea (1983).
 Australian trawlers started fishing in the area in 1985; a domestic trap-and-line fishery began on the North West Shelf in 1984, and droplining in the Timor Sea began in 1987.

 The NTFJA manages two fisheries targeting tropical snappers: the Timor Reef Fishery and the Demersal Fishery.
 The Timor Reef Fishery operates offshore north-west of Darwin in a specific area of the Timor Sea.
 The Demersal Fishery operates in waters from 15 nm out to the AFZ boundary, excluding the area of the Timor Reef Fishery.
-Until recently, the NTFJA also managed a third snapper fishery, the Finfish Trawl Fishery, but, in February 2012, this was amalgamated into the Demersal Fishery under a new management framework (Saunders et al. 2014).
-In February 2011, the Northern Territory implemented quota management in the Timor Reef Fishery to better use the offshore snapper stocks and provide increased flexibility to operators (NT DoR 2011; Saunders et al. 2014).
+Until recently, the NTFJA also managed a third snapper fishery, the Finfish Trawl Fishery, but, in February 2012, this was amalgamated into the Demersal Fishery under a new management framework (Saunders, Johnson & McKey 2014).
+In February 2011, the Northern Territory implemented quota management in the Timor Reef Fishery to better use the offshore snapper stocks and provide increased flexibility to operators (NT DoR 2011; Saunders, Johnson & McKey 2014).
 Individual transferable quotas were introduced into the new management framework of the Demersal Fishery in 2012.

-In 2016, four vessels were active in the Timor Reef Fishery, recording 605 vessel-days, and seven vessels were active in the Demersal Fishery, recording 1,297 vessel-days.
-The Timor Reef Fishery reported a total catch of 948 t in 2016 (an increase from 737 t in 2015), including 221 t of goldband snappers and 407 t of red snappers.
-The Demersal Fishery reported a total catch of 3,463 t in 2016, including 2,510 t of red snappers and 318 t of goldband snappers.
-The Timor Reef Fishery was reassessed in 2013 and was granted an exemption from export restrictions under the EPBC Act for five years, until 2018.
-The Demersal Fishery has been granted an exemption from export restrictions until 27 October 2017.
+In 2017, five vessels were active in the Timor Reef Fishery, recording 647 vessel-days, and eight vessels were active in the Demersal Fishery, recording 1,316 vessel-days.
+The Timor Reef Fishery reported a total catch of 836 t in 2017 (a decrease from 948 t), including 194 t of goldband snappers and 152 t of red snappers.
+The Demersal Fishery reported a total catch of 3,387 t in 2017, including 341 t of goldband snappers and 505 t of red snappers.
+The Timor Reef Fishery was reassessed in 2013 and was granted an exemption from export restrictions under the EPBC Act for five years, until 9 August 2018.
+The Demersal Fishery has been granted an exemption from export restrictions until 9 August 2018.

 The QFJA manages the Gulf of Carpentaria Developmental Fin Fish Trawl Fishery, which targets red snappers (Keag 2013).
 The fishery, which commenced in 1998, operates from 25 nm out to the AFZ boundary.
-A summary of this fishery is provided by the Queensland Department of Agriculture and Fisheries (QDAF 2017).
-Three fishing permits are issued for access to the fishery; however, logbook returns indicate that no fishing activity was reported between April 2013 and June 2015.
-Following the recommencement of fishing, two vessels were active, with an effort level of 60 vessel-days in 2015–16.
-The total catch in 2015–16 was 231 t, of which 173 t was red snappers (104 t of crimson snapper and 69 t of saddletail snapper) and 19 t was goldband snappers (QDAF 2017).
+A summary of this fishery is provided by the Queensland Department of Agriculture and Fisheries (QDAF 2018).
+Although three fishing permits are issued to access the fishery, there was no fishing activity in 2016–17, which was a decline from two permits active in 2015–16 (QDAF 2018).
 Catch and effort in this fishery have declined substantially from 2009–10, when total catch was reported to be 781 t from 389 vessel-days.
 The fishery has been granted export approval until 22 November 2019.

 Other catches, including illegal fishing